-College of the Southwest provides a strong teacher preparation program.
-All education majors (except Special Education majors) take a common core of pedagogical courses and then select either the elementary or secondary block appropriate to their career goals.
-A different core curriculum is required for candidates wishing to attain licensure in K-12 Special Education.
-A third option is the elementary/secondary block designed for the candidate who wants to be licensed for both elementary and secondary teaching.
+University of the Southwest provides a strong teacher preparation program.
+All education majors (except Special Education and Early Childhood Education majors) take a common core of pedagogical courses and then select either the elementary or secondary block appropriate to their career goals.
+A different core curriculum is required for candidates wishing to attain licensure in K-12 Special Education or in Early Childhood Education.
+A third option is the elementary and secondary teaching.
 Candidates who select this option should follow the secondary Degree Plan and work closely with an advisor in order to select courses appropriate for their career goals.